wi-dpi-r/dpiRuseRwebsite/content/post/2019-10-18-confidence-in-your-coding.md

   - programming
 ---

-Come join the discussion about the various methods available to be confident that your R code is doing what you think it's doing.
+Come join the discussion this Friday (10/18/2019) about the various methods available to be confident that your R code is doing what you think it's doing.

 We will plan to cover:

 - Defensive programming,
 - Quality assurance, and